MasoniteFramework/docs/features/commands.md

 - `self.error("Error Message")`: will output a message in bold red
 - `self.comment("Comment Message")`: will output a message in light blue

+## Advanced

+You can find more information and more features for creating commands in [Cleo documentation](https://cleo.readthedocs.io/en/latest/introduction.html).

+Masonite `Command` class is inheriting Cleo `Command` class so you should be able to use all Cleo features when creating commands.

 # Registering Commands

 Once created you can register the command to Masonite's [Service Container](../architecture/service-container.md)